aryanpal43/incubyte_assignment/README.md

-# Sweet Shop Management System
+# Sweet Shop Management System assignment

 A comprehensive full-stack application for managing a sweet shop inventory with user authentication, role-based access control, and real-time inventory management.